-

 Facilities Associate/Driver

 Daniel graduated from Wayne State University with a B.A in History and a Minor in Communications.
 While at Wayne State, Daniel became involved in the Native American Student Organization (NASO) and Native Development Network Learning Community (NDN LC).
 Daniel has five years of experience working in facilities and transportation positions.
-He likes working at organizations that focus on providing service to the local community.
+He likes working for organizations like AIHFS that provide services to the Southeast Michigan community.
 He is inspired by his parents, a retired Spanish teacher and a former stay-at-home father turned factory worker.
-In his spare time, Daniel likes to read, plays games, spends time with friends and family, and perform in an Aztec dance group.
+In his spare time, Daniel likes to spend time with his family.

 Don James